StampDutyBack logoStampDutyBack

 The risks of claiming incorrectly

-If you make an uninhabitable property claim and HMRC disagrees — which is likely, given their stated position that 95% of claims are wrong — here's what happens:
+If you make an uninhabitable property claim and HMRC disagrees — which is common, given how few repair-based claims meet the legal threshold — here's what happens:

 1